If you’re in the market for an enterprise resource planning (ERP) system, you’ve likely heard a new buzzword being thrown around: “postmodern ERP.”

 Many praise the aforementioned benefits of postmodern strategies.
 For example, Gartner’s Denise Ganly writes that “using a traditional ERP system” in this day and age “is like building a house on sand.”

 She maintains that the benefits of ERP “should be preserved where it makes sense to do so,” but that businesses shouldn’t deploy an on-premise suite from a “single mega-vendor” just because that’s the way it has always been done.

 Still unsure about what type of system is right for your organization?
-Give our Software Advisors a call at (888) 234-5187 for a free 15-minute phone consultation.
+Give our advisors a call at (888) 234-5187 for a free 15-minute phone consultation.
 They can help you assess your business’ needs and determine which ERP systems and applications are a good fit.